KartikKannapur/kartikkannapur.github.io/learn.md

     + [ ] Chapter 1: Using neural nets to recognize handwritten digits - Learning with gradient descent
     + [ ]

+- [Practical Deep Learning For Coders, Part 1](http://course.fast.ai) - Lesson 1 - In-Progress

+Interview Prep

+- SQL Puzzles & Answers 2nd Edition by Joe Celko - Page 0 of 347
+- Algorithms For Interviews by Adnan Aziz and Amit Prakash - Page 0 of 111
+- Heard on the Street: Quantitative Questions from Wall Street Job Interviews by Timothy Crack - Page 0 of 274
+- All of Statistics: A Concise Course in Statistical Inference - Page 0 of 538

+- From Algorithms to Z-Scores: Probabilistic and Statistical Modeling in Computer Science Norm Matloff - Page 0 of 559

 - How to Win a Data Science Competition: Learn from Top Kagglers by National Research University Higher School of Economics on Coursera ::: Week 2 - Visualization

-- [Practical Deep Learning For Coders, Part 1](http://course.fast.ai) - Lesson 1 - In-Progress

 -